seyiqi/seyiqi.github.io/_pages/about.md

 Our work explores exciting frontiers in AI and medical imaging, including:
 - Developing <i>multi-modal deep learning models</i> that integrate medical imaging (across multiple modalities) with clinical data such as EHRs and lab results.
 - Designing <i>counterfactual deep learning approaches</i> to optimize diagnostic and treatment pathways.
-- Building <i>AI systems for video analysis</i>, with applications such as understanding infant development.
+- Building <i>AI systems for video analysis</i>, with applications such as understanding infant psychology development.